-- (a) "the 1989 Act" means the Local Government and Housing Act 1989; - (b) "the 2000 Act" means the local Government Act 2000; - (c) "the 2011 Act" means the Localism Act 2011(b); - (d) "chief financial officer", "disciplinary action", "head of the authority's paid service" and "monitoring officer" have the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001; - (e) "Chief Executive" means the most senior officer of the Council in terms of managerial status and may include any person designated as Head of Paid Service pursuant to s4 of the Local Government and Housing Act 1989 and Deputy Chief Executive shall be construed accordingly; - (f) "Chief Financial Officer" means the individual who has responsibility for financial administration pursuant to and for the purposes of s151 of the Local Government Act 1972; - (g) "Chief Officer" means - (i) Chief Executive, Director of Communities, Director of Governance, Director of Neighbourhoods, Director of Resources; - (ii) Further for the purposes of these Rules alone the Chief Financial Officer and Monitoring Officer, Deputy Financial Officer and Deputy Monitoring Officer are included within the definition of Chief Officer; - (iii) Further this definition will also include any post which is subsequently created to these Rules and whose terms of appointment expressly state that these Rules will apply as if to a Chief Officer. - (h) "Executive" and "Executive Leader" have the same meaning as in Part 1A of the 2000 Act: - (i) "Member of Staff" means a person appointed to or holding a paid office or employment under the authority; - (j) "Pro Rata Rules" mean the principles set out in s15 of the 1989 Act; - (k) "Proper Officer" means an officer appointed by the authority for the purposes of the relevant provisions in these Rules: - (I) "The Rules" means the Officers Employment Rules; - (m) "independent person" means a person appointed under section 28(&) of the 2011 Act;
+- 1.1 In these rules: - (a) "the 1989 Act" means the Local Government and Housing Act 1989; - (b) "the 2000 Act" means the local Government Act 2000; - (c) "the 2011 Act" means the Localism Act 2011(b); - (d) "chief financial officer", "disciplinary action", "head of the authority's paid service" and "monitoring officer" have the same meaning as in the Local Authorities (Standing Orders) (England) Regulations 2001; - (e) "Chief Executive" means the most senior officer of the Council in terms of managerial status and may include any person designated as Head of Paid Service pursuant to s4 of the Local Government and Housing Act 1989 and Deputy Chief Executive shall be construed accordingly; - (f) "Chief Financial Officer" means the individual who has responsibility for financial administration pursuant to and for the purposes of s151 of the Local Government Act 1972: - (g) "Chief Officer" means - (i) any Level 4 Officer; - (ii) further for the purposes of these Rules alone the Chief Financial Officer and Monitoring Officer, Deputy Financial Officer and Deputy Monitoring Officer are included within the definition of Chief Officer; and - (iii) further this definition will also include any post which is subsequently created to these Rules and whose terms of appointment expressly state that these Rules will apply as if to a Chief Officer. - (h) "Executive" and "Executive Leader" have the same meaning as in Part 1A of the 2000 Act; - (i) "Member of staff" means a person appointed to or holding a paid office or employment under the authority; - (j) "Pro Rata Rules" mean the principles set out in s15 of the 1989 Act; - (k) "Proper Officer" means an officer appointed by the authority for the purposes of the relevant provisions in these Rules; - (I) "The Rules" means the Officers Employment Rules; - (m) "independent person" means a person appointed under section 28(7) of the 2011 Act:

-- (n) "local government elector" means a person registered as a local government elector in the register of electors in the authority's area in accordance with the Representation of the People Acts; - (o) "the Panel" means a committee appointed by the authority under the Local Government Act 1972 for the purposes of advising the authority on matters relating to the dismissal of relevant officers of the authority; - (p) "relevant meeting" means a meeting of the authority to consider whether or not to approve a proposal to dismiss a relevant officer; and - (q) "relevant officer" means the chief finance officer, head of the authority's paid service or monitoring officer as the case maybe.
+- (n) "local government elector" means a person registered as a local government elector in the register of electors in the authority's area in accordance with the Representation of the People Acts; - (o) "the Independent Panel" means a committee of the Council, appointed under section 102(4) of the Local Government Act 1972 and comprising of only independent persons (at least two) appointed under the S28(7) of the Localism Act 2011 who are willing to sit on the panel for the purposes of advising the authority on matters relating to the dismissal of relevant officers of the authority; and - (p) "relevant officer" means the chief finance officer, head of the authority's paid service or monitoring officer as the case maybe.